-They are high in protein and contain two kinds of vegetables so you could actually eat them alone as a meal but they are sensational with gravy.
+They are high in protein and contain two kinds of vegetables so you could actually eat them alone as a meal but they are sensational with the addition of gravy.
 Think biscuits and gravy… delish!
 I’ve served them for breakfast and we also love them with chili for dinner.
 Really they are delicious any time of the day.

-Grain-Free Bacon Muffins Recipe
+Paleo Bacon Muffins Recipe

 - 4 whole eggs

-- ½ cup coconut flour
+- 1/2 cup coconut flour

-- ⅓ cup bacon grease, liquid state
+- 1/3 cup bacon grease, liquid state

 - 1-1/2 cup steamed cauliflower, pureed (about 1 small head of cauliflower)

-- ½ teaspoon salt
+- 1/2 teaspoon salt